tonygermano/webswing-mirror/documentation/docs/app/swing.md

 `icon`: Path to icon displayed in application selection dialog.
 Absolute path or path relative to `homeDir`

+`jreExecutable`: Path to java executable that will be used to spawn swing application process.
+Java 6,7 and 8 is supported. ([More details](#custom-swing-startup-script))

+`javaVersion`: Java version of the JRE executable defined in `jreExecutable`.
+Expected values are starting with '1.6', '1.7' or '1.8'.

 `mainClass`: Swing application fully qualified class name. (ie. 'com.mypackage.Main')

 `classPathEntries`: Swing application's classpath.
 Absolute or relative path to jar file or classes directory.
 At least one classPath entry should be specified containing the main class.
 Allows using `?` (any single char) and `*` (everything) wildcards.